 Sometimes there are traffic cops directing the flow of vehicles and pedestrians traffic.
 Other nights there are not.
 Please be careful crossing the major streets like Ft.
 Lowell or Country Club when entering the Winterhaven neighborhood.

 In the center of the Winterhaven neighborhood, there are food trucks selling hot chocolate and kettle corn.
 The lines tend to get long, even on weekday nights.
 If you want a hot chocolate and a snack, we recommend arriving early.
 Or stop by a local coffee shop on the way and bring your hot chocolate with you.

 And yes, prepare for crowds.
 It gets a bit busy, even during weekdays.

 Top 5 Things You Will LOVE About Winterhaven

 Unlike other light festivals that may be hosted at a zoo, botanical garden, or parking lot, Winterhaven is in a neighborhood.
 While walking around seeing the lovely, decorated houses, you will also see homeowners sitting on their front lawns around a fire pit roasting marshmallows or drinking hot cocoa.

-Sometimes, you will see families from the neighborhood hosting holiday parties, or teens playing soccer in their front yards as community members walk by.
-Because Winterhaven is in a neighborhood, there is a warm feeling to the experience.
-It is as if the people of Winterhaven have invited you into their homes for the holidays.
+Sometimes, you will see families from the Winterhaven neighborhood hosting holiday parties, or teens playing soccer in their front yards as community members walk by.
+Because Winterhaven Festival of Lights is in a neighborhood, there is a warm feeling to the experience.
+It is as if the people of Winterhaven have invited you into their decorated homes for the holidays.